pramodramdas/file_search_download/README.md

 If started in dev mode visit http://localhost:3000
 If started in prod mode visit http://localhost:(peer's HTTP_PORT)

+#### Note:
+* Files should be less than 10mb, tested with 7mb.
+* txt files tested, for other types refer npm textract.

 File info is saved in the below structure, meta.fileHash is hash if whole file, appKey is peerId set in env(APP_KEY), piecesHash is array of file pieces hash based on